Universal Prekindergarten Program Requirements

 Data Collections

 As a prequalified universal prekindergarten education program, you are required to submit an assurance report to the Vermont Agency of Education to maintain your current prequalification status.
-Beginning May 2022, this data collection will be required on a three-year cycle in order for the state to verify that your public/private program remains in compliance with Act 166 requirements of prequalified prekindergarten education programs.
-Submission window for UPK Desk Monitoring Assurance Report is between May 23, 2022 through June 17, 2022.
+This data collection will be required on a three-year cycle for the state to verify that your public/private program remains in compliance with Act 166 requirements of prequalified prekindergarten education programs.

-Step 2: Complete the on-line UPK Desk Monitoring Assurance Report.
-Please note: If your program has multiple programs, complete a separate application for EACH program.
+Complete the online UPK Desk Monitoring Assurance Report.
+Please note: If your program has multiple programs, you will need to complete a separate application for each program.

 If you require assistance please send email michele.johnson@vermont.gov.